Curved structures

 The Sainte-Chapelle in Paris.
-The Exapartite vault and the peculiar stained glazing closing the space and acting on the colour of the light.
+The Exapartite vault and the peculiar stained glazing closes the space and acts on the colour of the light.

 Curved structures are constructions generated by one or more generatrices (which can be either curves or surfaces) through geometrical operations.
-They traditionally differentiate from the other most diffused construction technology, namely the post and lintel, which results from the addition of regular and linear architectural elements.
+They traditionally differ from the other most diffused construction technology, namely the post and lintel, which results from the addition of regular and linear architectural elements.

 They have been exploited for their advantageous characteristics since the first civilisations and for different purposes.
 The materials, the shapes and the assemblage techniques followed the technological and cultural evolution of the societies over time.
 Curved structures have been preferred to cover large spaces of public buildings.
 In spite of their sensitivity to earthquakes, they work well from the structural static point of view.

 The geometry of curved structures

 From the geometrical point of view, curved structures are three-dimensional solids.
 They are generated starting from genetratrices which undergo the geometrical operations of extrusion or revolution.
 The three classes of structures stated previously can be explained as follows: